 21 Computer Science (CS) CV Examples For 2025

-When you’re a computer science student looking for a placement or your first full-time role as a developer, understanding what is a resume, deciding what to include in a good resume , and how to format it correctly can be challenging.
+When you’re a computer science student looking for a placement or your first full-time role as a developer, understanding what a CV is, deciding what to include in a good CV, and how to format it correctly can be challenging.

 We analysed countless computer science CVs and chose the top 21 examples to help you get started.
-Whether you’re looking for your first real-world coding job or are a seasoned professional, we have a computer science cover letter and CV designed to match where you are in your career.
+Whether you’re looking for your first high-paying job without a degree or are a seasoned professional, we have a computer science cover letter and CV designed to match where you are in your career.

 Computer Science CV Example